All Episodes

 But there's a couple of more things here on Ebola.

-Richard Engel is the um chief foreign correspondent for NBC News.
+Richard Engel is the chief foreign correspondent for NBC News.

 And he was on Meet the Press.

-He said the ISIS strategy certainly not slowing down ISIS.
+He said, the ISIS strategy is certainly not slowing down ISIS.

-Now, did you remember uh when it was, I guess last couple of weeks, what what with Panetta's book and Panetta and some other Democrats starting a dump on Obama?
+Now, do you remember when it was, I guess, last couple of weeks, what with Panetta's book and Panetta and some other Democrats starting a dump on Obama?

 Well, here's an example of it.

-Richard Ingall, the chief foreign correspondent for NBC News on Meet the Depress yesterday, and he ripped Obama and his phony ISIS war games.
+Richard Engel, the chief foreign correspondent for NBC News, on Meet the Depress yesterday, and he ripped Obama and his phony ISIS war games.

 We're just a couple of weeks in, and he just eviscerated the commander-in-chief's handiwork.

-I mean, he went, he just he just eviscerated Obama's strategy on ISIS.
+I mean, he went, he just eviscerated Obama's strategy on ISIS.

-And I I was wondering what would John Stewart have allowed such a thing to happen?
+And I was wondering, would Jon Stewart have allowed such a thing to happen?

-Would John Stewart sitting there, if NBC had succeeded in hiring John Stewart, would John Stewart have let the chief foreign policy correspondent, Richard Engel rip Obama to shreds like that?
+Would Jon Stewart sitting there, if NBC had succeeded in hiring Jon Stewart, would Jon Stewart have let the chief foreign policy correspondent, Richard Engel, rip Obama to shreds like that?

-Can anybody watch Meet the Press or or hear clips of Meet the Press without thinking what John Stewart would have done instead?
+Can anybody watch Meet the Press or hear clips of Meet the Press without thinking what Jon Stewart would have done instead?

-There's there's nothing left now because every time you watch it, the time I watch it, I'm gonna be asked, would John Stewart have let that happen?
+There's nothing left now because every time you watch it, I watch it, I'm going to be asked, would Jon Stewart have let that happen?

-Would John Stewart have let Richard Engel just walk all over Obama like that?
+Would Jon Stewart have let Richard Engel just walk all over Obama like that?

 Or would Richard Engel have been ripped to shreds?